AndrewPrifer/react-three-editable/README.md

 React Three Editable aims to fill this gap by allowing you to set up your scene in JSX, giving you reactivity, while allowing you to tweak the properties of these objects in a visual editor, including their transforms, which you can then bake into a json file to be used by the runtime in production.
 An explicit goal of the project is to require as few modifications to the original code as possible, and to allow freely mixing and blending the static values applied in the editor with dynamic ones applied in code.

-In production, you can freely remove the `<Editor />` component, leaving you with a ~1 KB runtime.

 ## API

-### `<Editor>`

-The component responsible for displaying the editor.
-This is rendered in HTML, so don't place it inside `<Canvas>`.

 ### `<EditableManager>`

 By placing it inside your r3f `<Canvas>`, you connect it to React Three Editable.

+For now you can only connect a single canvas, however multi-canvas support is planned.

 #### Props

 `state`: a previously exported state.

 `allowImplicitInstancing`: allows implicit instancing of editable objects through reusing `uniqueName`s.
 These objects will share all editable properties.
 It is discouraged since you'll miss out on warnings if you accidentally reuse a `uniqueName`, and will be superseded by prefabs in the future.

-For now you can only connect a single canvas, however multi-canvas support is planned.

 ### `editable`